shadow16305/flowcart/README.md

-An eccomerce website built with NextJS, tailwindCSS, MongoDB, Clerk (for authentication).
+An eccomerce website built with NextJS, tailwindCSS, MongoDB, Clerk (for authentication), and the DummyJSON API for dummy products.
+Planning on adding an admin dashboard to replace the dummy products in the future.